dhelmr/pd/README.md

 ### Docker

-There is a docker image available to use if you have docker installed:
+There is a docker image available if you have docker installed:

 ```sh
 docker run dhelmr/pd --help